 Three Reasons to Choose Open Source Software Over Proprietary Software

-There are many advantages to using open source software over proprietary software, including the lower cost.
+There are many advantages to using open-source software over proprietary software, including the lower cost.
 Organizations can invest their savings elsewhere, paying good wages to programmers.
-Open source code also allows organizations to participate in software communities, thereby bringing significant gains.
-Open source software also frees organizations from the licensing and activation headaches that can accompany proprietary software usage.
-Here are three compelling reasons to use open source software over proprietary software.
+Open source code also allows organizations to participate in software communities, bringing significant gains.
+Open-source software also frees organizations from the licensing and activation headaches accompanying proprietary software usage.
+Here are three compelling reasons to use open-source software over proprietary software.

-When choosing enterprise software, a company should consider costs and benefits for both open source and proprietary software.
-While open source software tends to be less expensive to purchase, the costs of administration and training may outweigh the benefits.
+When choosing enterprise software, a company should consider the costs and benefits of both open-source and proprietary software.
+While open-source software tends to be less expensive, administration and training fees may outweigh the benefits.
 Another consideration is the number of patches and version upgrades that must be performed.
-Depending on the application, the costs of open source software may be less than those of proprietary software.
+Depending on the application, the prices of open-source software may be less than those of proprietary software.

 With proprietary software, the user is limited by associated products.
-These products are often proprietary in nature, and the company must pay for upgrades.
-In addition, the software must be backed by a license and maintenance agreements, which can be expensive.
+These products are often proprietary, and the company must pay for upgrades.
+In addition, the software must be backed by a license and maintenance agreement, which can be expensive.
 Additionally, most proprietary software users will never fully take advantage of all the features, making them less than ideal.
-Furthermore, some features of proprietary software are largely useless to average users and require significant technical expertise.
+Furthermore, some features of proprietary software are primarily useless to average users and require significant technical expertise.
 This adds up over time.

-Open source can also attract better talent.
+Open sources can also attract better talent.
 Almost all professional technologists are familiar with open source and support it in one form or another.
 Many are convinced that open source is the direction of the industry.
-As such, they may prefer to take on their own projects.
+As such, they may prefer to take on their projects.
 By giving developers more freedom and flexibility, enterprises are likely to attract better developers.
 Security is another advantage of open source.
-Bug bounty hunters and developers can easily identify vulnerabilities and bugs in open source software.
+Bug bounty hunters and developers can quickly identify vulnerabilities and bugs in open-source software.

-In many instances, the cost of open source software is lower than that of proprietary software.
-The open source community can quickly expand the software’s reach, thus increasing its credibility among engineers and customers.
+In many instances, the cost of open-source software is lower than that of proprietary software.
+The open-source community can quickly expand the software’s reach, thus increasing its credibility among engineers and customers.
 However, if security is a concern, it is better to opt for proprietary software.
-However, open source software has many advantages.
-The advantages are significant and the cost difference is not too high to make up for the extra cost.
+However, open-source software has many advantages.
+The advantages are significant, and the cost difference is not too high to compensate for the extra cost.

 In the 21st century, openness extends to all aspects of our society – from research and standards setting to innovation and business.
-Because open source software offers powerful capabilities without upfront investments, it is integral to many companies’ strategies today.
-Open innovation is driving the digital giants to embrace open source software.
-Open community involvement saves companies money, time, and boosts innovation capabilities.
+Because open-source software offers powerful capabilities without upfront investments, it is integral to many companies’ strategies today.
+Open innovation is driving the digital giants to embrace open-source software.
+Open community involvement saves companies money and time and boosts innovation capabilities.

-Open source solutions typically come with a large community of developers who actively test them for security vulnerabilities.
+Open-source solutions typically come with a large community of developers who actively test them for security vulnerabilities.
 As a result, developers can focus on improving the product instead of fighting cyber-attacks.
-Additionally, open source can lead to faster development, which in turn leads to better functionality.
+Additionally, open source can lead to faster development and better functionality.
 Ultimately, it will benefit all users.
-Open source is often better for security, but no solution is completely secure from cyberattacks.
+Open source is often better for security, but no solution is entirely secure from cyberattacks.

-One major difference between the communities of open source and proprietary software is the type of license used.
+One significant difference between the communities of open source and proprietary software is the type of license used.
 The former allows non-programmers to modify the source code, whereas the latter restricts users to a narrow circle of software developers.
-In general, open source software licenses allow more people with knowledge and skill to make changes and improve upon existing features.
+In general, open-source software licenses allow more people with knowledge and skill to make changes and improve upon existing features.
 The difference between the two can be seen in many different situations.
-Open source software is far more sustainable, and allows the creation of new features.
+Open-source software is far more sustainable and allows the creation of new features.

-Proponents of open source often work with the open source camp on practical projects.
-However, fundamentally different viewpoints can result in very different actions.
+Open-source proponents often work with the open-source camp on practical projects.
+However, fundamentally different viewpoints can result in very other actions.
 The main differences between open source and proprietary software are the ability of users to change the code and redistribute it, while proprietary software is not free.
-While proprietary software is often more powerful, the developers do not always respect the freedom of users.
-Moreover, the open source movement has a strong support base.
+While proprietary software is often more powerful, the developers do not always respect users’ freedom.
+Moreover, the open-source movement has a solid support base.

-Propriate software, on the other hand, is owned by the authors and cannot be altered by anyone.
-In addition, users are required to sign agreements stipulating the conditions of use, limiting the changes to the original source code.
-As a result, the source code of proprietary software is not available to everyone, allowing others to use it and modify it.
-In general, open source software is free, but it requires knowledge of programming.
+On the other hand, appropriate software is owned by the authors and cannot be altered by anyone.
+In addition, users must sign agreements stipulating the use conditions, limiting the source code changes.
+As a result, the source code of proprietary software is not available to everyone, allowing others to use and modify it.
+In general, open-source software is free but requires programming knowledge.

 Procurement costs are a big concern for organizations, as proprietary software companies are notoriously expensive and often lack the community backing of open source communities.
-However, the open source community is a thriving place for innovators and designers.
-These communities often have a network of white hat hackers who are dedicated to finding vulnerabilities in the code and fix them before they affect users.
-Ultimately, open source software is free and is the way to go if you’re looking to cut IT costs and improve your software.
+However, the open-source community is a thriving place for innovators and designers.
+These communities often have a network of white hat hackers dedicated to finding code vulnerabilities and fixing them before they affect users.
+Ultimately, open-source software is free and is the way to go if you want to cut I.T. costs and improve your software.

-Another important difference between open and proprietary software is the way it is distributed.
-Open source software is developed by programmers, who usually share their source code with the community.
-Unlike proprietary software, open source software doesn’t disappear when their creators stop working and can be repurposed.
-Further, open source software tends to be more secure than proprietary software because everyone is free to use and modify it.
+Another essential difference between open and proprietary software is the way it is distributed.
+Open-source software is developed by programmers, who usually share their source code with the community.
+Unlike proprietary software, open-source software doesn’t disappear when its creators stop working and can be repurposed.
+Further, open-source software tends to be more secure than proprietary software because everyone is free to use and modify it.
 Furthermore, there are fewer bugs and errors.

-The disadvantages of proprietary software are obvious.
+The disadvantages of proprietary software are apparent.
 Buying proprietary software means that you’ll have to pay for support and development, and you’ll have to train your employees to work on it.
-On the other hand, open source software allows other developers to take over and develop it.
-This means that if one developer goes bankrupt, it won’t lose clients or their content.
+On the other hand, open-source software allows other developers to take over and develop it.
+If one developer goes bankrupt, it won’t lose clients or content.
 But the benefits of open source outweigh the disadvantages.

-There are two primary types of technical support available for open source software: free and paid.
-Free and paid support is provided for complete open source operating systems and individual software programs.
+Two primary types of technical support are available for open-source software: free and paid.
+Free and paid support is provided for open-source operating systems and individual software programs.
 Paid commercial support is ideal for users who need assistance frequently.
-In addition, open source programs offer cooperative and commercial support.
+In addition, open-source programs offer cooperative and commercial support.
 Both are more than adequate to solve most problems.
 The following is an overview of both types of support.
 Read on to learn more about these differences.

-Free software is a great choice if you aren’t looking for free support.
-While open source software is free to download, proprietary software is not.
+Free software is an excellent choice if you aren’t seeking free support.
+While open-source software is free to download, proprietary software is not.
 It is easier to fix bugs yourself.
-But it’s important to note that open source software can often be more buggy than proprietary software.
+But it’s important to note that open-source software can often be buggier than proprietary software.
 In some cases, paid technical support is available for free software.
-If you’re looking for free software, make sure to read the fine print before purchasing it.
+If you’re looking for free software, read the fine print before purchasing it.

-The process for fixing a bug is similar for open source and proprietary software.
-Open source software tends to track bugs on a public issue tracking system.
+The process for fixing a bug is similar to open-source and proprietary software.
+Open-source software tends to track bugs on a public issue tracking system.
 This can make it much easier to identify and fix bugs.
-Additionally, open source software developers generally use an online issue tracking system to keep track of bugs.
-In the end, these two systems offer a similar level of support for simple everyday issues.
+Additionally, open-source software developers generally use an online issue-tracking system to keep track of bugs.
+In the end, these two systems offer similar support for simple everyday issues.
 However, they differ when it comes to more complicated errors.